 45. Glitter.
 If you are braver than I am you can opt to reward your kids with glitter.

 46. Balls.
-Balls of all shapes as sized are typically inexpensive and really fun.
+Balls of all shapes as sizes are typically inexpensive and really fun.

 47. Pretty blanket.
 Kids love blankets, so adding one to the rewards list will make a great incentive to get chores done.

 48. Throw pillow.
-They have all kind of cute pillows for kids, here are some great ones.
+They have all kinds of cute pillows for kids, here are some great ones.